-Learn Hawaiian language at your own pace with interesting audio, video, and textual lessons.
+Learn to speak Hawaiian with live instruction in our Virtual Classroom or study at your own pace with interesting audio, video, and textual lessons.

 ʻŌlelo Online offers video lessons about Hawaiian grammar and structure given in plain English language in a “pen and blackboard” format, with accompanying documentation.
 There are also audio samples for absolute beginners, intermediate beginners, and budding Hawaiian language speakers.
 Listen to them to test your comprehension and practice your pronunciation.